namecheap/ilc/docs/routing/route_match_patterns.md

 ## Examples:

-- Let's try to enter the `/wrapper/` route, ILC will start from the application with the lowest `Order pos` value, in this case it is `-100`, because its route is `*` it will be rendered, and since the `Next` field is set to `true` ILC will go further along the order, `Order pos -1` **will not be rendered** because the `/simple/` route does not match the given one, we move further to position `0`, render this application because its route `*` and move on, because the `Next` field is set to `true`, next few applications will not be rendered, because their route does not match the specified one, until we reach the position `40`, its route exactly matches the specified one, the application will be rendered, and because `Next` is set to the value `false` ILС will not look for matches further.
-In total, we will render 3 applications, both routes `*` and route `/wrapper/`.
+- Let's try to enter the `/wrapper/` route.
+ 1. ILC will start from the application with the lowest `Order pos` value,in this case it is `-100`, because its route is `*` it will be rendered, and since the `Next` field is set to `true` ILC will go further along the order.
+ 2. `Order pos -1` **will not be rendered** because the `/simple/` route does not match the given one.
+ 3. ILC move further to position `0`, render this application because its route `*` and move on, because the `Next` field is set to `true`.
+ 4. Next few applications will not be rendered, because their route does not match the specified one, until we reach the position `40`.
+ 5. This route (with `Order pos 40`) exactly matches the specified one, the application will be rendered, and because `Next` is set to the value `false` ILС will not look for matches further.
+ 6. In total, we will render 3 applications, both routes `*` and route `/wrapper/`.

 ![ILC registry second example](../assets/first-case-route.png)